KurasovIvan/sysbench_docker/README.md

 # sysbench_docker
-Run Sysbench performance MySQL test on Docker
+Run Sysbench-tpcc performance test for MySQL on Docker